DMTGallery/dmt-gallery-artwork-example/README.md

 GET `/content/<inscriptionId>` returns content of the inscription with the provided id.
 [Other requests, that can be made to get on-chain data](https://docs.ordinals.com/inscriptions/recursion.html).

 Here is what the imported scripts do:
-1. The first script gives you just 2 methods: `loadRandomBlockData()` and `loadDmtMintBlockData(injectedMintInscriptionId)`.
+1. The first script gives you 2 methods: `loadRandomBlockData()` and `loadBlockData(blockNumber)`.
 Both methods return the block data object, field(s) of which you'll use as "seed".
-If `inscriptionIdNotInjected == true`, you show the error page with the "Generate" button and use `loadRandomBlockData()` during generation.
-Otherwise - use `loadDmtMintBlockData(injectedMintInscriptionId)`.
+If `blockNumberNotInjected == true`, you show the error page with the "Generate" button and use `loadRandomBlockData()` during artwork initialization.
+Otherwise - use `loadBlockData(blockNumber)`.
 2. The second script just imports the traits script.
 Every artwork must import its traits script, calculate and display mint's traits.
-Easiest way is to log them in console by invoking `logArtworkTraits(blockDataObject)`.
+Easiest way is to do this is to log them in console by invoking `logArtworkTraits(blockDataObject)`.

-> [!NOTE]
-> The inscription ids in this script are from Bitcoin Signet.
-> To get the "loadRandomBlockData()" and "loadDmtMintBlockData()" methods on the Mainnet, use this inscription id: 53bffa3b91aa32c1aa04ca519d0ee90afb60bac57b57259b3da4a2d0f63f5c10i0.
->
-> Also, you don't have to install all the heavy Bitcoin infrastructure during artwork development!
-Feel free to use off-chain references, but make sure all of them have on-chain copies/can be inscribed.

 Now, let's move to the final part, where the artwork is initialized and drawn, where everything comes together!
 I marked all the code with comments, so just read it and you'll understand.